kobalicek/mpsl/README.md

 To use MPSL from your C++ code you must first include `mpsl/mpsl.h` to make all public APIs available within `mpsl` namespace.
 The following concepts are provided:

-  * `mpsl::Isolate` - This is an expression's environment (in MathPresso library this used to be a `Context`).
-A program cannot be created without having an `Isolate`. `Isolate` also manages virtual memory that is used by shaders.
+  * `mpsl::Context` - This is an expression's environment.
+A program cannot be created without having a `Context` associated. `Context` also manages virtual memory that is used by shaders.
   * `mpsl::Program[1-4]<>` - Program represents a compiled MPSL shader.
 The `[1-4]` is a number of data arguments passed to the shader.
 Here the data argument doesn't represent variables used in a shader, it represents number of "pointers" passed to the shader, where each pointer can contain variables the shader has access to.
   * `mpsl::Layout` - A layout of data arguments passed to the shader.
 Each data argument (or sometimes called slot) has its own `Layout` definition.
   * `mpsl::LayoutTmp<N>` - A layout that uses `N` bytes of stack before it allocates dynamic memory.
 Since `Layout` instances are short-lived it's beneficial to allocate them on stack.